Caring for Your Smile in an Emergency

 Chipped or cracked tooth

 If your tooth is chipped or cracked, then the level of discomfort you feel will depend on the extent of the structural damage to your tooth.
 To minimize the pain, if any, try applying a cold compress or ice pack to the appropriate side of your mouth.
-An over-the-counter pain reliever can also help alleviate the pain, and you should avoid eating, drinking, or chewing on anything until you can attend your emergency appointment.
+An over-the-counter pain reliever can also help alleviate the pain, and you should avoid eating, drinking, or chewing on anything until you can attend your urgent care dentistry appointment.

 If your tooth breaks, then it is more likely to hurt then a minor chip or crack.
 If possible, collect the broken piece of the tooth and rinse it off carefully under warm water, then bring it with you to your appointment.
 If bleeding occurs, then bite down gently on a moist, clean gauze or cloth until the bleeding stops.
 Similar to a cracked tooth, an ice pack and/or pain reliever can help alleviate any discomfort, and you should avoid exposing the tooth to any foods, beverages, or bite pressure before your appointment.